 When the ship stopped at a port (probably Tangier) for supplies, Bice [Beatrice] stuck out her tongue at a boy on the docks, who threw a tangerine at her.
-His aim was good and so, she says, was the tangerine!
+His aim was good and so, she says, was the tangerine!1 she made friends with the workers in 2nd class and would go there to bring food back for her family on a regular basis."2 When the Re D'Italia finally pulled into New York Harbor, the Giancini family found that their stay aboard the ship still had not ended.
+Beatrice described what happened when her father came to New York to collect his family.

-Tony also recalls a story told by his mother.
-"Since the food in steerage was so poor, she made friends with the workers in 2nd class and would go there to bring food back for her family on a regular basis."
+Tony (G3 - M) Montrone also recalls a story told by his mother, Beatrice.
+"Since the food in steerage was so poor,